Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Soft and Hard Scaled Relative Graphs

 \section{Soft and Hard Scaled Relative Graphs}

-In classical control theory, it is well known that the Nyquist plot of a gain-bounded SISO LTI system is contained in a closed disk, and that of a passive SISO LTI system is contained in a closed right-half plane.
-The concept of SRG \cite{Chaffey:21j} generalizes such graphical interpretations to nonlinear systems, which was originally introduced with its \emph{soft}-form tested over the $\lt$ space \cite{Ryu:21, Chaffey:21j}.
-In this section, we introduce a parallel notion, the \emph{hard}-form of SRG tested over the $\ltep$ space.
-We then acknowledge the distinction between \emph{incremental positivity} and \emph{incremental passivity} made in \cite[p.~174]{Desoer:75} in terms of the difference between soft SRGs and hard SRGs.
+In classical control theory, it is well known that the Nyquist plot of a gain-bounded SISO LTI system is contained in a closed disk and that of a passive SISO LTI system is contained in a closed right-half plane.
+The concept of SRG \cite{Chaffey:21j} generalizes such graphical interpretations to nonlinear systems, which was originally introduced with its soft-form tested over the $\lt$ space \cite{Ryu:21, Chaffey:21j}.
+In this section, we introduce a parallel notion, the hard-form of SRG tested over the $\ltep$ space.
+We then acknowledge the distinction between incremental positivity and incremental passivity made in \cite[p.~174]{Desoer:75} in terms of the difference between soft SRGs and hard SRGs.
+We begin with presenting soft SRGs and then introduce hard SRGs.
+Let $\Delta(\cdot)$ denote the difference between two trajectories labeled by $(\cdot)_1$ and $(\cdot)_2$, e.g., $\Delta u \coloneqq u_1 - u_2$.